 Also of interest is that Hercules has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Hercules is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Hercules is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Hercules in 2010 was $38,133, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $152,532 for a family of four.